Contact Us

 Read More

-Morgan Keller serves as Director of the Office of International Student Affairs (OISA) and Wesleyan's Principal Designated School Official (PDSO) for international students studying in F-1 visa status.
+Morgan Keller serves as Director of the Office of International Student Affairs (OISA) and Wesleyan's principal designated school official (PDSO) for international students studying in F-1 visa status.
 He grew up in Mariposa (Spanish for “butterfly”), a small town in California’s Sierra Nevada Mountains near beautiful Yosemite National Park.
-He received his Bachelor’s degree from Lewis & Clark College in Portland, Oregon where he studied International Affairs and Communications and spent a semester abroad studying Italian and fine arts in Siena, Italy.
-His other international experiences include a Peace Corps service in Ecuador and an eight-year career teaching English as a foreign language in Kagoshima Prefecture, Japan (his first five years with the JET Program).
-After returning from Japan, Morgan attended Middlebury Institute of International Studies (MIIS) in Monterey, California where he completed a Master’s degree in International Education Management.
+He received his bachelor’s degree from Lewis & Clark College in Portland, Oregon where he studied International Affairs and Communications and spent a semester abroad studying Italian and fine arts in Siena, Italy.
+His other formative international experiences include a Peace Corps service in Ecuador and an 8-year career teaching English as a foreign language in Kagoshima Prefecture, Japan (his first 5 years with the JET Program).
+After returning from Japan, Morgan attended Middlebury Institute of International Studies (MIIS) in Monterey, California where he completed a master’s degree program in International Education Management.

-Unprofessionally, his passion is playing and watching soccer, or what most of the world logically calls “football.”
-Morgan’s partner is Japanese and together they are endeavoring to raise their two daughters bilingually and multiculturally. 日本の方や日本語のできる方、ぜひOISAまで私に会いに来てくださいね!
+Unprofessionally, Morgan's passion is playing and watching soccer, or what most of the world logically calls “football.”
+His partner is Japanese and together they are raising their two daughters multilingually and multiculturally. 日本の方や日本語のできる方、ぜひOISAまで私に会いに来てくださいね!

 262 High Street, Fisk Hall Room 105, Suite 102